runely/calendar-homey/README.txt

 Setup

-- Open settings and paste in url to ics file
+- Open settings (configure app) and paste in the ical link

-Find Exchange Online ics url
+Find Exchange Online ical link

 1. Go to https://outlook.office.com/mail/inbox
 2. Click settings -> Show all outlook setting
 3. Go to Calendar -> Shared calenders
 4. Publish a calendar, click the ics link and choose copy
-5. Paste the ics link in settings of Homey app
+5. Paste the ical link in settings of Homey app

-Find Gmail ics url
+Find Gmail ical url

 1. Go to https://calendar.google.com/
 2. Click the three dots next to the calendar you want to share -> Click Settings and sharing
 3. Scroll all the way down to the bottom
 4. Copy the link from Secret address in ical format
-5. Paste the ics link in settings of Homey app
+5. Paste the ical link in settings of Homey app

 Trigger "Event starts" (will trigger when any event starts)
 - Add card as a trigger in a flow
+- Tokens:
+    - 'Event title'
+    - 'Event description'
+    - 'Event location'
+    - 'Event duration'
+    - 'Event duration (mintes)'
+    - 'Calendar name'

+Trigger "Event starts in" (will trigger when any event starts in when specified)
+- Add card as a trigger in a flow
+- Choose when
 - Tokens:
     - 'Event title'
     - 'Event description'